The next (and longest) step is to begin the actual management of the small estate. Note: This article only covers the administration of small estates.

 Step 2: Information Report

-Within three months of appointment, a personal representative for small estates must file an “Information Report,” which includes:
+Within 3 months of appointment, a personal representative for small estates must file an “Information Report,” which includes:

 Step 3: Dealing with the decedent’s debts

-State law allows the decedent’s creditors to file claims against the estate or bring a lawsuit for the Person’s unpaid debts as long as this is done by the required deadline.
+State law allows the decedent’s creditors to file claims against the estate or bring a lawsuit for the decedent's unpaid debts as long as this is done by the required deadline.

 Claims that are not presented by the creditor within the required window of time described above after notice is given are considered “late” and therefore not entitled to be paid or satisfied by the estate.